The Center for Life Beyond Reed

 • You will not be able to "Submit" your application in the Watson online portal for the internal deadline.
 The "Submit" button will only become available if you are nominated by Reed for the national competition.

-Upload a copy of your Reed transcript in the application.
-You can obtain your Reed transcript for free via the instructions on our fellowships resources page.
+Upload an unofficial copy of your Reed transcript in the application.
+You can obtain your unofficial transcript for free in IRIS "Student Information" via the instructions on the Registrar's website.

 Internal Letters of Recommendation